sergiogc9/fox-awesome-cli/README.md

 - `-p, --path`: Show the path where data is located.
 - `-c, --clear`: Clear all saved data.

-Considerations:

-- By default, feature branches are created from develop.
-Hotfix and release branches are created from master.
-- If description is provided, it is appended at the end of the branch name, replacing spaces with underscores.

 ## Git commands

 **Prerequisites**: Git installed.

 These commands are focused on making the developer life easier while working with Git.

-It works only in a basic **gitflow** workflow with the following branches:
+It works with two Git workflows:

-- `master` (configurable)
-- `hotfix/XXX` or `hotfix-XXX`
-- `release/XXX` or `release-XXX`
-- `develop` (configurable)
-- `feature/XXX` or `feature-XXX`
+- **Continuous deployment** (default): Only use a _main_ branch.
+All commands will use as a source branch the branch configured as _main_.
+- **Git-flow**: Use both _main_ and _develop_ branches.
+All branches except _fix_ and _release_ will use as source branch the branch configured as _develop_.

-ℹ️ You can change default master and develop branches if you use others (e.g. main or devel) using the `config` command (see above).
+ℹ️ You can change default main and develop branches if you use others (e.g. master or devel) using the `config` command (see above).

 ℹ️ You can use most of git commands using this cli.
 All git commands not matching one of the cli custom commands can be executed.
-E.g.: `foxcli commit` or `foxcli merge master`.
+E.g.: `foxcli commit` or `foxcli merge main`.

 ### `branch-create`